collective/collective.developermanual/source/tutorials/installation.rst

 .. note ::

-  This is the recommended installation method.
+  This is the recommended installation method

 This recipe is good for

 * Lightweight production sites

 * Plone development and testing on Ubuntu / Debian

+The resulting installation is self-contained, does not touch system files and is safe to play with (no root/sudoing in needed).

 Instructions tested for Ubuntu 10.04 Long Term Support release.